Research That Makes a Difference

 Strong Departments in Complementary Disciplines

-- Other departments with which Agricultural, Food, and Resource Economics has close teaching or research collaboratin include Crop, Soil and Microbial Sciences, Animal Sciences, Fisheries and Wildlife, Forestry, Community Sustainability, and Sociology.
+- Other departments with which Agricultural, Food, and Resource Economics have close teaching or research collaboration include Crop, Soil and Microbial Sciences, Animal Sciences, Fisheries and Wildlife, Forestry, Community Sustainability, and Sociology.

 - Many faculty members engage in multidisciplinary research projects with faculty members from other fields.
-Interdepartmental graduate specializations are avenue for cross disciplinary collaboration.
+Interdepartmental graduate specializations are an avenue for cross-disciplinary collaboration.